-However, that price tends to lower the younger you are when you purchase a policy, and it will obviously be higher if you wait until you’re older.
+That price tends to be lower the younger you are when you purchase a policy, and it will obviously be higher if you wait until you’re older.

 Long-term care insurance has the potential to be the most impactful insurance you have.
 So, we recommend using a professional policy advisor to find a policy that suits your unique circumstances.

 What Does Long-Term Care Insurance Cover?

 Long-term care insurance isn’t just for nursing homes.
 There’s actually an extensive list of care and medical costs you can use your long-term care benefits for.
 There’s also a lot of packages you can add to your policy if additional requirements are needed.